jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 - Next we will uninstall the hello-kubernetes release of the hello-kubernetes Helm chart: `helm uninstall hello-kubernetes-helm`
 - Delete the ubuntu container: `kubectl delete pods/ubuntu`

-You can get a list of the pods and services to verify that they are deleted.
+You can get a list of the resources to verify that they are deleted.
 - `kubectl get pods`
 - `kubectl get services`
+- `kubectl get deployments`
+- `kubectl get configmap`
+- `kubectl get pvc`